Glenn Burke: The high five

 On October 2, 1977, Burke ran onto the field to congratulate his Dodgers teammate Dusty Baker after Baker hit his 30th home run in the last game of the regular season.
 Burke raised his hand over his head as Baker jogged home from third base.
 Not knowing what to do about the upraised hand, Baker slapped it.
 They have been credited with inventing the high five, an event detailed in the ESPN 30 for 30 film The High Five directed by Michael Jacobs.
-The high five is now widely ubiquitous.
-After retiring from baseball, Burke used the high five with other LGBTQ residents of the Castro district of San Francisco, where it became a symbol of gay pride and identification.
+The high five is now ubiquitous.
+After retiring from baseball, Burke used the high five with other gay residents of the Castro district of San Francisco, and it became a symbol of gay pride.